Patanjalijoshi/Arduino---Controlling-light-bulb-using-a-mobile-app/README.md

 # Arduino---Controlling-light-bulb-using-a-mobile-app
-In this project a mobile app is used to send messages to the arduino mega 2560 over a bluetooth connection to toggle a relay on or off.
-The lightbulbs operationg voltage is 220 volts so a relay is used to control it.
+This project uses a mobile app to send messages to the Arduino mega 2560 over a Bluetooth connection to toggle a relay on or off.
+The lightbulb's operating voltage is 220 volts so a relay is used to control it.